M3-Learning-Courses/homework-2-pyscaffold-at3564/difficulties.md

-${bold}I can't seem to upload the output of "tox -e docs" to github but here is the output of "readme.html"
+### I can't seem to upload the output of "tox -e docs" to github but here is the output of "readme.html"
+###

 <!DOCTYPE html>
 <html class="writer-html5" lang="en" >